Tutte Invariants for Alternating Dimaps: Triloops, Semiloops and Multiloops

 An edge is a \emph{triloop} if it is a 1-loop, an $ \omega $-loop or an $ \omega^{2} $-loop.
 In other words, it is a $ \mu $-loop for some $ \mu \in \{1, \omega, \omega^{2}\} $.
 If a $ \mu $-loop is not an ultraloop, then it is a \emph{proper $ \mu $-loop}.
 A proper $ \mu $-loop is a \emph{proper triloop}.

 A \emph{1-semiloop} is a standard loop.
 We consider two scenarios in defining $ \omega $-semiloops and $ \omega^{2} $-semiloops.
 If a loop $ e $ is its own right successor, $ e $ is an \emph{$ \omega $-semiloop}.
 It is also an $ \omega^{2} $-loop under this circumstance.
-On the other hand, if $ e $ and its right successor are distinct, and they form a cutset of $ D $, or removal of them decreases the genus of $ D $, then $ e $ is also an \emph{$ \omega $-semiloop}.
+Note also that every $ \omega^{2} $-loop is an $ \omega $-semiloop.
+On the other hand, if $ e $ and its right successor are distinct, and they form a cutset of $ D $ or removal of them decreases the genus of $ D $, then $ e $ is also an \emph{$ \omega $-semiloop}.
 An $ \omega $-loop $ e $ is also an \emph{$ \omega^{2} $-semiloop} if $ e $ is its own left successor.
-If $ e $ and its left successor are distinct, and they form a cutset of $ D $, or removal of them decreases the genus of $ D $, then $ e $ is an \emph{$ \omega^{2} $-semiloop}.
-In both cases, by removing the cutsets, the number of components of $ D $ will be increased, or the genus of $ D $ will be decreased.
+Note also that every $ \omega $-loop is an $ \omega^{2} $-semiloop.
+If $ e $ and its left successor are distinct, and they form a cutset of $ D $ or removal of them decreases the genus of $ D $, then $ e $ is an \emph{$ \omega^{2} $-semiloop}.
+In both cases, by removing the cutsets, the number of components of $ D $ is increased, or the genus of $ D $ is decreased.
 For $ \mu \in \{1, \omega, \omega^{2}\} $, a $ \mu $-semiloop is a \emph{proper $ \mu $-semiloop} if it is not a triloop.
-An illustration of the three different types of semiloop is given in Figure~\ref{fig:Semiloops}.
+An illustration of the three different types of semiloop is in Figure~\ref{fig:Semiloops}.

 An edge is \emph{proper} if it is not a semiloop (and hence not a triloop or an ultraloop).